AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 - \alib{boxing;FEquals}
 - \alib{boxing;FIsLess}
 - \alib{boxing;FIsTrue}
-- \alib{boxing;FClone} (Available only with the inclusion of module \alib_monomem in the \alibdist.)
+- \alib{boxing;FClone} (Available only with the inclusion of module \alib_monomem in the \alibbuild.)
-- \alib{boxing;FAppend} (Available only with the inclusion of module \alib_strings in the \alibdist.)
+- \alib{boxing;FAppend} (Available only with the inclusion of module \alib_strings in the \alibbuild.)

-With the inclusion of module \alib_basecamp, furthermore function \alib{lang::format;FFormat}
+With the inclusion of module \alib_format, furthermore function \alib{format;FFormat}
 becomes available.

 The following implementations are given:
 - Default implementations are registered for all built-in function types.
-- If appropriate, implementations for C++ fundamental are be given.
+- If appropriate, implementations for C++ fundamentals are given.
 - Some of the functions provide templated implementations that can be generically registered with mapped types that meet certain conditions.
   If available, these templates are defined as static members of the corresponding function descriptor struct.
-This way, notes to such templated functions  are include in the reference documentation of the function descriptors listed above.
+This way, notes to such templated functions are included in the reference documentation of the function descriptors listed above.
-- With the call of certain bootstrap functions declared in header files of folder
+- With the call of certain bootstrap functions declared in header-files like
+  \implude{Compatibility.StdBoxtraits}, or \implude{Compatibility.QTBoxing},  implementations for
-  \alibsrcdir{compatibility} implementations for types of namespace \c std and 3rd-party types become available.
+  types of namespace \c std and 3rd-party types become available.

 \attention
   The registration of built-in box-function implementations, needs due bootstrapping of the